 - 1. Describe the communities in the service area, including, but not limited to, traditionally underserved populations, such as communities of color, individuals with disabilities, individuals who are Deaf or hard of hearing, persons with limited English proficiency, older adults, and LGBTQ+ communities. - 2.
 The challenge or need faced by the community and how the goal/vision for the proposal will meet that need. - 3.
 The communities to be served, including the geographic location, and any available, relevant victimization rates. - 4.
-The community's current prevention, intervention, treatment, and response resources for the targeted age group.
-This section must identify available services and programs, as well as gaps and barriers in service provision and programming that address prevention, intervention, treatment, and response. - 5.
-The community's existing training and/or educational programs provided for those working or engaging with children and youth (e.g., law enforcement, prosecutors, school resource officers, schools, advocates, health care providers, parents or caregivers, juvenile justice system, foster care, homeless shelters, or youth-serving programs). - 6.
+Describe existing and/or previous community efforts focused on engaging men and boys as allies in preventing violence against women and girls. - 5.
+Describe the gaps in the existing community efforts focused on engaging men as role models and leaders in preventing violence against women and girls. - 6.
 If the applicant is a current grantee of the CYEM Program, describe the challenges and successes of the current project and the work that remains.